Geraldkigotho/Flu-Shot-Learning-project/README.md

 **Evaluation**

-**Classfication metric used and why ?**
+**Classification metric used and why?**

-AUC measures the model specificity and sensitivity hence it measures the model ability to distinguish between postive and negative in imbbalanced data while accuracy score is easy to understand and interprate.
+AUC measures the model's specificity and sensitivity hence it measures the model's ability to distinguish between positive and negative in imbalanced data while the accuracy score is easy to understand and interpret.

-**Models choosen and their observations**
+**Models choose and their observations**

 With an AUC score of 0.65 and  an accuracy of 0.83, the Tuned KNN model is the best  model for predicting the "h1n1" class while  the logistic regression model is the best option for predicting the "seasonal" class because it has an accuracy of 0.78 and AUC score of 0.78

 **CONCLUSIONS**

-Majority of the respondents have been vaccinated with seasonal vaccine more than h1n1 vaccine
+The majority of the respondents have been vaccinated with seasonal vaccine more than the h1n1 vaccine

-Majority of the respondents who have been vaccinated are of female gender
+The majority of the respondents who have been vaccinated are of the female gender

-Majority of the respondents who have been vaccinated are 55 year old and above
+The majority of the respondents who have been vaccinated are 55 years old and above

-Majority of the respondents who have been vaccinated have a higher education level most of them had graduated from college
+The majority of the respondents who have been vaccinated have a higher education level most of them had graduated from college

 **RECOMMEDATIONS**

 .
-Targeted Vaccination programs: creating vaccination programs that targets the groups such as females, people aged 55 and over,   higher education students and high income earners..
+Targeted Vaccination programs: creating vaccination programs that target groups such as females, people aged 55 and over,   higher education students, and high-income earners.

 .
-Addressing Racial discrepancies: While most of the vaccinated respondents were  white, other racial groups should be also monitored to prevent or stop any racial discrepanicies through public education and awareness campaigns and vaccination drives that target at all the ethnic groups to ensure those of color get equal access to the vaccines.
+Addressing Racial discrepancies: While most of the vaccinated respondents were  white, other racial groups should be also monitored to prevent or stop any racial discrepancies through public education and awareness campaigns and vaccination drives that target all ethnic groups to ensure those of color get equal access to vaccines.

   **My Repository breakdown**

   The vaccine data folder contains two Excel dataset features and a label

+  The project presentation.pdf contains the presentation for this project [here]{https://github.com/Geraldkigotho/Flu-Shot-Learning-project/blob/main/Project%20presentation.pdf}

+  The project. ipynb contains the jupyter notebook for this project [here]{https://github.com/Geraldkigotho/Flu-Shot-Learning-project/blob/main/project.ipynb}